Murder of Kendra Hatcher: Brenda Delgado

 Brenda Berenice Delgado Reynaga was born in Central Mexico on June 18, 1982.
-Her father, Luis, wanting a better life for his family, brought his wife, Maria, and their five children to Dallas, Texas in 1982.
+Her father, Luis, wanting a better life for his family, brought his wife, Maria, and their five children to Dallas, Texas, in 1982.
 Brenda was the second of five children and the only girl.
-After graduating Skyline High School, she got a job as a dental assistant, and took on a second job whitening teeth at a day spa while also attending church as a devout Christian.
+After graduating from Skyline High School, she got a job as a dental assistant, and took on a second job whitening teeth at a day spa while also attending church as a devout Christian.
 She was described as someone who always wanted to make something of her life, working multiple jobs to attain her goals.
-She eventually moved out of her parents house and met Dr. Ricardo "Ricky" Paniagua through a dating app while he was going through his residency in Texas.
+She eventually moved out of her parents' house and met Dr. Ricardo "Ricky" Paniagua on a dating app while he was in his residency in Texas.
 After dating for nearly three years, Brenda learned she was pregnant, and after talking with Paniagua, she decided to have an abortion.
 In 2015 she pursued a degree to become a Dental Hygienist at Sanford-Brown university.
 However, she dropped out a few months later to pursue stalking Paniagua.
 On April 6, 2016, she was named by the FBI as the 506th fugitive, and ninth woman overall, to be placed on its Ten Most Wanted list due to her fleeing to Mexico in response to her accomplices being arrested in the plot to murder Kendra Hatcher.
 On April 8, 2016, Delgado was captured in Torreón, Coahuila, Mexico.
 She was later extradited from Mexico to the United States to face charges of capital murder and sentenced to life in prison.